-Agency / Permit / Expiration Special Conditions Report Due Date SCWA staff shall avoid walking or driving equipment through the seal haul-out. (e) SCWA staff shall avoid walking or driving equipment through the seal haul-out. (e) Crews on foot shall make an effort to be seen by seals from a distance. (f) During breaching events, all monitoring shall be conducted from the overlook on the bulf along Highway I adjacent to the haal-out. (e) A water level management event may not occur for more than two consecutive days unless flooding threats cannot be controlled. (f) Equipment shall be driven slowly on the beach and care will be taken to minimize the number of shut-downs and start-ups when the equipment is on the beach. (g) All work shall be completed as efficiently as possible, with the smallest amount of heavy equipment possible. (g) All work shall be monther in all-outs during monitoring shall be kept within posted speed limits and driven as far from the haul-outs as safely possible. (i) SCWA shall implement the following mitigation measures during pupping season (March 15-June 30): (ii) SCWA shall implement must be removed from the baav. (iii) SCWA shall montain a one week not not work period between water level management events (unless flooding is an immediate threat).
-During the ne-work period, equipment must be removed from the baav. (ii) fa pup less than one week old is on the beach where heavy machinery will be used or on the path sed to access the work location, the management action shall be dayed until the pup has left the site or the hause of flood ring.
-SCWA shall coording with MIMS and CDFW to determine the appropriate course of action.
-SCWA shall coording to the Coast and Redwoods) to determine if pups less than one week kold are on the beach of the Coast and Redwoods) to determine if pups less than one week kold are on the beach of the Coast and Redwoods) to determine from the sequence of the Coast and Redwoods) to determine from the sequence of the Coa - Physical and biological monitoring shall not be conducted if a pup less than one week old is present at the monitoring site or on a path to the site.
-Monitoring The holder of this Authorization is required to conduct baseline monitoring and shall conduct additional monitoring as required during estuary management activities.
-2 C-39
+Agency / Permit / Expiration Special Conditions Report Due Date (a) SCWA crews shall cautiously approach the haul-out ahead of heavy equipment. (b) SCWA staff shall avoid walking or driving equipment through the seal haul-out. (c) Crews on foot shall make an effort to be seen by seals from a distance. (d) All work shall be completed as efficiently as possible, with the smallest amount of heavy equipment possible. (e) Boats operating near river haul-outs during monitoring shall be kept within posted speed limits and driven as far from the haul-outs as safely possible. (f) SCWA shall implement the following mitigation measures during pupping season (March 15-June 30): (i) SCWA shall maintain a one week no-work period between water level management events (unless flooding is an immediate threat).
+During the no-work period, equipment must be removed from the beach. (ii) A water level management event may not occur for more than two consecutive days unless flooding threats cannot be controlled. (iii) If a pup less than one week old is on the beach where heavy machinery will be used or on the path used to access the work location, the management action shall be delayed until the pup has left the site or the latest day possible to prevent flooding while still maintaining suitable fish rearing habitat.
+In the event that a pup remains present on the beach in the presence of flood risk, SCWA shall consult with NMFS and CDFW to determine the appropriate course of action.
+SCWA shall determine if pups less than one week old are on the beach prior to a breaching event. (iv) Physical and biological monitoring shall not be conducted if a pup less than one week old is present at the monitoring site or on a path to the site.
+5. Monitoring Requirements (a) Marine mammal monitoring and reporting shall be conducted in accordance with the approved Pinniped Monitoring Plan (attached) and this LOA.
+6. Reporting (a) The Holder shall submit an annual summary report to NMFS not later than ninety days following the end of a given calendar year.
+SCWA shall provide a final report within thirty days following resolution of comments on the draft report. (b) All draft and final monitoring reports shall be submitted to PR.ITP.MonitoringReports@noaa.gov and ITP.Laws@noaa.gov.